syntaxseed/iplimiter/README.md

 IPLimiter
 =========================

-A lightweight PHP IP address logging library for tracking the # of attempts, and time of last attempt for various categories of events.
+A lightweight, framework agnostic, PHP IP address logging library for tracking the # of attempts, and time of last attempt for various categories of events.
 An event is an IP address and category string combo.
 The library includes helpers for setting/getting ban status, deleting individual events or all events for a given IP, etc.

 ![IPLimiter Screenshot](iplimiter_screenshot.png "Using IPLimiter for PHP IP event logging.")